Novartis/YADA/src/site/markdown/params.md

 **Required _(Deprecated)_**: No
 **Default _(Deprecated)_**: empty list
 **Accepted Values _(Deprecated)_**: comma-delimited list of strings
 **Description _(Deprecated)_**: A comma-separated list of values to be passed to the plugin designated in the `plugin` or `pl` parameter value.
 The plugin should be expecting these values as positional arguments, i.e., `arg1,arg2,...argN`.
-When using script plugins, the first argument must contain the path to the registered script (relative to the `yada_bin` directory,) i.e., `myscript.pl,arg1,arg2,...argN`.
+When using script plugins, the first argument must contain the path to the registered script (relative to the `yada.bin` directory,) i.e., `myscript.pl,arg1,arg2,...argN`.
 See the [Plugin Guide] for more info.

 <a name="pretty"></a>